 Initial Disability Applications

-An initial disability application is the first request for Social Security disability benefits (SSDI, SSI, or a concurrent claim).
-The Social Security Administration (SSA) first verifies nonmedical eligibility at a field office and then a state Disability Determination Services (DDS) office applies the five-step sequential evaluation to your medical evidence.
+An initial disability application is the first request for Social Security disability benefits.
+At DWB LAW, LLC, we help clients understand what the Social Security Administration (SSA) reviews at this stage and how to present a clear, complete application.
+The SSA first verifies nonmedical eligibility at a field office, and then a state Disability Determination Services (DDS) office applies the five step sequential evaluation to your medical evidence.
 Many claims are denied at the initial level, so the quality of your application, your medical evidence, and how your limitations are explained matter from day one.
-Nationally, only about one-fifth of disabled-worker applications have been allowed at the initial level in recent years.
+Nationally, only about one fifth of disabled worker applications have been allowed at the initial level in recent years.

 Initial Disability Applications by DWB LAW, LLC